KornelWitkowski/Deep-Q-Learning-with-Tensorflow/README.md

 ## Mountatin Car

 In this task, the car should reach a flag in the right hill.
-Very beginnings of the learning process:
+The very beginnings of the learning process:

 ![Alt Text](https://github.com/KornelWitkowski/Deep-Q-Learning-with-Tensorflow/blob/main/gifs/MountainCar/MC-start.gif)

-End of the training:
+The end of the training process:

 ![Alt Text](https://github.com/KornelWitkowski/Deep-Q-Learning-with-Tensorflow/blob/main/gifs/MountainCar/MC-end.gif)